 Using sources such as Follow the Money and Open Secrets, he received campaign money from defense contracting companies such as Lockheed Martin and BAE Systems, which sold cyber surveillance tools to Arab states, and telecommunication companies such as AT&T, which helped NSA spy on millions.
 Perhaps it should raise concern that Gerry is placed in powerful committees such as Oversight and Reform and Foreign Affairs.
-This is what we found on him so far and these are the questions we like to raise: Who watches over the watchdog and what does Gerry actually stand for?
+This is current public information about his campaign finances and conflicts of interest, and these are the questions we like to raise: Who watches over the watchdog and what does Gerry actually stand for?